ajthor/dungeon-masters-handbook/players/beginners.md

 > __NOTE:__ __Modifiers__ add a number to a die roll, and either add more to the total or subtract from it.
 Using the shorthand for dice mentioned above, we denote modifiers as either '+' or '-'.
 A modifier of __+2__ added to a die roll of __3d6__ would be described as __3d6+2__.
 You would calculate this by rolling __3d6__, taking the total from the dice, and adding two to that number.

 Ability score modifiers are what you will use instead of your actual ability scores.
 These are the numbers that matter when you actually roll the dice.
 The ability score modifiers, though, are calculated using your ability scores.
-To calculate the ability score modifiers, take your ability score, subtract 10, divide by 2, and round up to the nearest whole number.
+To calculate the ability score modifiers, take your ability score, subtract 10, divide by 2, and round down to the nearest whole number.
+For example, if your constitution ability score is 15, your ability score modifier for charisma is __+2__.
 This is what you will write in the large boxes which contain your ability scores on your character sheet.
+In the smaller boxes underneath, you will keep track of your actual ability scores.

 ### Skills
 Now that you have your ability scores, we can determine what skills your character has.
 While ability scores represent overall characteristics of your character, skills represent the specific things your character is good at, and relate to each of the six ability score categories.
 For example, some skills that relate to charisma are *'persuasion'*, *'intimidation'*, and *'decption'*.
 Skills are the way you actually make use of your ability scores in most situations.